 It's hard to approach a book revision.
 As many writers know, the difference between a queried book that’s rejected and one that gets an agent offer is often revision*.
 It doesn't matter if you're a new or a seasoned author--if you have a completed first draft or you're in the midst of a novel revision, this post is for you!
 The revision process I learned over six years of trial-and-error can help writers at any stage.
 Here’s what I learned:

 The Nine Circles of Hell!

 Or Revision, Dante Style.

 If you’re familiar with Dante’s Inferno, you’ll know why this list goes from 9-1.
-It’s a countdown to limbo—where all authors live for eternity.
+It’s a countdown to limbo—where most authors live for eternity.

 Ninth Circle: Treachery!
 Or the Chainsaw Draft

 The Ninth Circle is the desolate iced-over horror of the treacherous words and characters who made their way in but now must be CUT OUT.
 Embrace the cutting: there’s a ton of stuff we write that should be under-the-water—from character sketches to little scenes we love but don’t really serve the plot.
 Often, we write out what we (as the author) need to know about characters, but what we write doesn’t serve the story.
 Finishing the first draft means you’re closer to knowing the story, and once you know what the stakes are, what the characters want, what they have to give up to get those things—then cut away anything that doesn’t serve that end.
 Often this is whole characters.
 Maybe you use a chainsaw on those treacherous characters and pages, maybe it’s a butcher knife, maybe a scalpel.
 Or all three in three different drafts!
 Whatever the analogy—cut, cut, cut!
 Cut out the treacherous!

 Eighth Circle: Fraud!
 Or Find the True Story